bfok123/Capstone-Project/Blogs/Blog3.md

 **Project Proposal: Music Lyric Generation**

-Minimal viable action plan with stretch goals:
+**Minimal viable action plan with stretch goals:**

-Input: Song structure, topics and/or keywords for each part
+<ins>Input:</ins> Song structure, topics and/or keywords for each part
-Output: Complete song with given structure and topics/keywords
+<ins>Output:</ins> Complete song with given structure and topics/keywords
-Technique: Deep learning using data from RhymeZone (or other rhyme database), and also from scraping lyrics using the Genius API.
+<ins>Technique:</ins> Deep learning using data from RhymeZone (or other rhyme database), and also from scraping lyrics using the Genius API.
-Initial Goal: Generate a rnn model for generating pop song lyrics, with rhymes built in.
+<ins>Initial Goal:</ins> Generate a rnn model for generating pop song lyrics, with rhymes built in.
-Stretch Goal: Generate 6 rnn models for 3 music genres, allowing users to choose a combination of genres for their lyric generation.
+<ins>Stretch Goal:</ins> Generate 6 rnn models for 3 music genres, allowing users to choose a combination of genres for their lyric generation.
-Strecth Goal #2: Develop a front end for our application.
+<ins>Strecth Goal #2:</ins> Develop a front end for our application.

-Motivation:
+**Motivation:**

 To learn more about rnn's and NLP techniques.
 Make rhymes with text generation instead of just training a model and running it.
 We also have an interest in music and want to provide musicians an easy way to come up with lyrics and inspiration.

-Related Work:
+**Related Work:**

-Tutorial for a similar project: https://towardsdatascience.com/how-to-build-and-deploy-a-lyrics-generation-model-framework-agnostic-589f3026fd53
+Tutorial for a similar project: [Article](https://towardsdatascience.com/how-to-build-and-deploy-a-lyrics-generation-model-framework-agnostic-589f3026fd53)